 It is well known that colours can help create a mood.
 Blues can have a calming effect that leads diners to a feeling of comfort and satisfaction.
 Fast food restaurants often use reds and yellows because research shows these colours stimulate appetite.[caption id="attachment_1677" align="alignnone" width="655"] Image courtesy of Lee Archer Photography[/caption]

 Details such as the way in which floor finishes are laid can give the feeling of spaciousness, widen a room or lead the eye through to a focal point.
-We also often include a lowered section of ceiling to create a more intimate and cosy zone.
+We also often include a lowered section of the ceiling to create a more intimate and cosy zone.

 At KuPP you can eat and drink anywhere although there are loosely defined zones indicated by changes in floor finishes, ceiling rafts and lighting.
 Timber flooring laid in a parquet arrangement gives a warm and welcoming feel at the entrance and patterned hexagonal ceramic tiles work perfectly around the bar area to highlight the focal point of an open kitchen.